 Physical causes account for 90 percent of ED cases, with psychological causes

 In rare cases, a man may have always had ED and never achieved an erection.
 If there is no obvious anatomical deformity or a physiological issue, this is referred to as primary ED, and the cause is almost always psychological.
 These are some examples of psychological factors:

 - severe anxiety

-It is important to note that there can be an overlap between medical and psychosocial causes.
-For instance, if a man is obese, blood flow changes can affect his ability to maintain an erection, which is a physical cause.
-However, he may also have low self-esteem, which can impact erectile function and is a psychosocial cause.
+It is important to note that medical and psychosocial causes can sometimes overlap.
+For example, if a man is obese, changes in blood flow can impair his ability to maintain an erection, which is a physical cause.
+He may, however, have low self-esteem, which can affect erectile function and is a psychosocial cause.

 Does riding a bicycle cause ED?

 There are still unanswered questions about the effects of cycling on men’s health.